Public-Address/docs/docs/source/index.rst

 forward thinking public relations and communication professionals.

-Check out the :ref:`edit-pitches` section for help setting up your account and :doc:`firstcampaign` to get started with your first campaign.
+Check out the :ref:`edit-pitches` section for help setting up your account and :doc:`newcampaign` to get started with your first campaign.

 .. note::